trilitech/ledger-app-tezos-baking/README.md

 ```
 Here we have chosen the last key type bip25519.
 You can choose any one of the available keys.

+It is important to note that BLS signing is not supported on this baking app.

 You can verify that you have successfully setup ledger with following command:
 ```
 $ ./octez-client list known addresses